Seven freshmen will help GVSU defend its national title next season

 The 12th episode of The Dave DiIanni Show, a weekly look at the GVSU soccer team during the 2012 season

-Dave DiIanni (de-ANN-ee) enters his 11th season as the head women's soccer coach at Grand Valley State University.
-DiIanni has tallied a 197-18-17 (.886) record in his 10 seasons and has guided the Lakers to 10 consecutive NCAA Tournament appearances.
-DiIanni is just the second head coach in the program's 15-year history.
-His .886 winning percentage ranks him first among active Division II head coaches and third across all divisions.
+Dave DiIanni (de-ANN-ee) recently finished his 11th season as the head women's soccer coach at Grand Valley State University.
+DiIanni has amassed a 221-18-18 (.895) record and has guided the Lakers to three NCAA Division II national championships, nine consecutive GLIAC titles , seven Final Four appearances in the past eight seasons and 11 straight NCAA Tournament berths.
+DiIanni is just the second head coach in the program's 18-season history.
+His .895 winning percentage ranks him first among active Division II head coaches and third across all divisions.

 DiIanni was named the National Soccer Coaches Association of America (NSCAA) Midwest Region Coach of the Year after leading GVSU to its 10th straight NCAA Tournament berth with the Lakers' eighth straight GLIAC Tournament title.
 Ashley Botts, Alyssa Mira and Chelsea Parise each earned NSCAA and Daktronics, Inc. All-American hours, while Parise earned Academic All-American first team honors from CoSIDA.
 DiIanni helped GVSU to its fourth straight NCAA Final Four game and a No. 3 national ranking to close out the season.